fazzaan/gitbook-phlowydlinguistics/neweng-alphabet/basics-of-neweng/spelling-conversion-logic.md

    3. Increase visual distinction between homographs & homonyms.
    4. Increase the ability for non-natives to decode English based on apparent patterns and logic.

 ## Primary Goals

 ### 1. Simplify spellings.

-One letter has one sound (phoneme).
+  1. One letter has one sound (phoneme).
 E.g.:

 	* t is always /t/
 	* þ is always /θ/

-One sound can be made by many letters.
+  2. One sound can be made by many letters.
 E.g.:

 	* /ʃ/ can be made by ʃ, š, ťiV, ʞ̌, ч̌, ç̌
 	* /k/ can be made by c, k, q, ʞ
 	* /ʤ/ can be made by j, ǧ, ď

-Modifications are allowed using diacritics.
+  3. Modifications are allowed using diacritics.

-Multiple letters are allowed to produce the same phonemic values.
+  4. Multiple letters are allowed to produce the same phonemic values.

-No double letters, unless necessary.
+  5. No double letters, unless necessary.

-No vowel combinations split apart (like ⟨a⟩ in ⟨face⟩).
+  6. No vowel combinations split apart (like ⟨a⟩ in ⟨face⟩).

-Phonetic respelling for standard pronunciation mutations.
+  7. Phonetic respelling for standard pronunciation mutations.

-Voiced ⟨s⟩ suffix after voiced codas, compare ducks /dʌks/ & dogs /dɔɡz/.
+	* Voiced ⟨s⟩ suffix after voiced codas, compare ducks /dʌks/ & dogs /dɔɡz/.

-g as j /ʤ/ in ⟨ge/gi/gy⟩
+	* g as j /ʤ/ in ⟨ge/gi/gy⟩

-Phonetic respelling for unreasonable or unresolvable vowel variations.
+  8. Phonetic respelling for unreasonable or unresolvable vowel variations.

-⟨ou⟩ is remarkably common and also remarkably nonsensical.&#x20;
+	* ⟨ou⟩ is remarkably common and also remarkably nonsensical.&#x20;

-1. Retain & maximize visual & aural distinctions.
+### 2. Retain & maximize visual & aural distinctions.
 	1. Preserve etymological spelling patterns.
 	2. Retain visual distinctions between homophones.
 	  1. Not all homophones are homophones in every accent.
-Erasing distinctions is deleterious and culturally insensitive.
+Erasing distinctions is deleterious and culturally insensitive (see Gaal Dornick in _Foundation_).
 Grammatic homophones tend to exist in most accents, whereas semantic homophones tend to have arisen as a result of [phonological mergers](https://en.wikipedia.org/wiki/Category:Splits_and_mergers_in_English_phonology).
-         1. Semantic: bow/bough
+		 1. Semantic: bow vs bough → baw vs báŭȝ
-         2. Grammatic: passed/past
+		 2. Grammatic: passed vs past  → pâsèd (or pâsd) vs pâst
+		 3. Rhotic: raw vs roar → råw vs ro̊r
+		 4. Mergers/splitters: too many examples to put here, see the dedicated section/page.
 	3. Increase visual distinction between homographs and homonyms.
 	  1. Bow — /baw/ vs /bəw/ → baw vs bōw
-      2. Row — /ɹaw/ vs /ɹəw/
+	  2. Row — /ɹaw/ vs /ɹəw/ → raw vs rōw
 	  3.

-## Simplification
+## Simplifications

-The primary goals
+The primary goals:
+* reduce letter count
+* reduce spelling & letter-sound exceptions
+* reduce vowel complexity

 ### Double letter simplifications

+	* Almost all double letters in English spelling serve for pronunciation effects, such as retaining checked vowels, and implying position of syllable stress.
+This is no longer necessary with NewEng, which marks vowel quality and syllable stress.
+	* ck → k
+		* The ck functions the same as a doubled consonant.
-* ck → k -- the k is to prevent e/i/y from changing the c into a /s/.
-Keep the k.
+		* The k is also to prevent e/i/y from changing the c into a /s/.

-## Digraph simplifications
+		* Keep the k only.

+### Consonant digraphs

 We replace all digraphs with single letters.
 This is the reason for adding new letters to the alphabet.

-### Consonants

 * ch → ч -- English digraph as /ʧ/
 * ch → ч̌ -- French digraph as /ʃ/&#x20;